The Ultimate KÜHL Pants Buying Guide

 Radikl Pants

 I actually have a dedicated video review on the RADIKL pants that goes into all the details and reasons why I love them so much.
-These currently come in two different styles with one (the FREE RADIKL) being a tapered fit, while the other is not the slimmer fit.
+These currently come in two different styles with one (the FREE RADIKL) being a tapered fit versus untapered.

 Though the RADIKL is my favorite, I actually have a couple of minor complaints about them.
 The first con is that the color on the back of my khaki ones has turned a very unfortunate shade of orange in a few places.
 My wife now calls this particular pair my “glowy orange butt” pants.
 She has basically banished this pair to the back of the drawer, purposing them for work around the house or all-day drives because she doesn’t think my butt should be glowing in public.
 On the plus side, I now have a super flexible and durable pair of pants designated just for long drives and house projects!